rdkelley/earth_midpoint/README.md

 ### Running the Module

-The easiest way to run the module is type into the command line:
+The easiest way to run the module is clone this repository and from the project root directory:

 ```
 npm start